 # touch -c -t YYDDHHMM leena

 For example, the following command sets the access and modification date and time to a file leena as 17:30 (17:30 p.m.)
 December 10 of the current year (2020).

 Next verify the access and modification time of file leena, with the ls -l command.

 # ls -l total 2 -rw-r--r--.
 1 root root 0 Dec 10 17:30 leena

 7. How to Use the time stamp of another File

-The following touch command with -r option, will update the time-stamp of file leena with the time-stamp of meena file.
+The following touch command with the -r option, will update the time-stamp of file meena with the time-stamp of leena file.
 So, both the file holds the same time stamp.

 # touch -r leena meena

 8. Create a File using a specified time